Saturday, November 16, 2024

 No more Mr. Cocky, just an awkward white suburban kid right out of school feeling mortified that Haynes, a subtle, poetic musician with a sublimely light touch, had walked in to hear me playing the most raucous fatback and collard greens trombone, and, at age 24, I wasn't wise enough to realize that he bloody well knew I was simply playing the gig as it needed to be played - anything but subtle! - and furthermore heard the poetry latently beneath it all, but I was committed to my embarrassment at being caught with my pants down, so to speak, despite the seemingly solid counter-evidence of "Hey man sound good out there", which only confused me further - was he addressing Mr. Raucous? - leaving me unable to respond or look up or breathe or move or live.

 I went on to exist in the periphery of a lot of Roy Haynes stuff.
 That bartender was my buddy, too, though we never hung together with Roy.
 I was friends with many of the young players Roy hired to play in his band.
-I caught many of his gigs, marveling at his pliancy and otherworldly, Faust-bargain-level touch and finesse.
-As he climbed through his 70s, 80s, and 90s, Roy never failed to sound far more modern and youthfully energetic than anyone from my generation.
+I caught a bunch of his gigs, marveling at his pliancy and otherworldly, Faust-bargain-level touch and finesse.
+As he climbed through his 70s, 80s, and 90s, Roy never failed to sound far more modern and youthfully, nimbly energetic than anyone from my generation.

 I never exchanged a word with him.
-I'd botched my chance, but was quietly present in his world, popping up in the little hood joints where Roy let his hair down between concert tours.
+I'd botched my chance, but was quietly present in his world, popping up in the little hood joints unknown to fans or jazz writers where Roy let his hair down between concert tours.
 Part of that furniture.
 And it never bothered me much, because there are far worse things than being comfortable furniture for Roy Haynes.
 If you're gonna Zelig, that's how you Zelig.

 Tuesday, November 12, 2024